menzel-gfdl/hack_2019/README.md

 The GNU autotools build system and a fortran compiler.

 # Configuring the environment
-Since this project is targeting GPUs via OpenMP, we recommend configuring your environment to use the PGI compiler.
+Since this project is targeting GPUs via OpenACC, we recommend configuring your environment to use the PGI compiler.
 ```
 $ source $MODULESHOME/init/bash